Need help finding a lender?

 |$25K – $300K||3 – 7 years||0% -15% on first 9 – 15 months||Yes||680||Qualify Now|

-Notice that instead of charging a percentage of the money your raise as a fee, Fundable charges a flat monthly fee of $179.
-Most other crowdfunders will take a chunk (usually 5%) of the money raised in a successful campaign.
+Notice that instead of charging a percentage of the money you raise as a fee, Fundable charges a flat monthly fee of $179.
+Most other crowdfunders will take a chunk (usually 5%) of the money raised in a successful campaign, sometimes called a “success fee.”
 This means that with Fundable, you’ll have to pay for the privilege of using the platform whether or not you are successful in your campaign.
-This makes Fundable a less attractive option for small-time businesses and entrepreneurs who are uncertain of the likelihood of succeeding in their campaigns as well as projects with a modest fundraising goal.
+That makes Fundable a less attractive option for small-time businesses and entrepreneurs who are uncertain of the likelihood of succeeding in their campaigns as well as projects with a modest fundraising goal.

 On the other hand, it’s great for projects that raise a significant amount of capital and meet their goals, as they won’t have to pay thousands of dollars in fees.